 When you start to plan healthier meals for the family, you may be tempted to try out a variety of new recipes.
 But you can start with what you already have.
 When you try to make extreme changes in your diet, you’re likely to be left feeling discouraged and deprived.
 Small changes, however, are more likely to give you consistent results.
 One easy change is to makeover a few of your family’s favorite dishes.

-Start by simply switching out some of the less healthy ingredients for a healthier version.
+Start by simply switching out some of the less healthy ingredients for healthier substitutions.
 For instance, instead of white pasta, try whole grain pasta.
 When you make these gradual changes, you’re less likely to get “pushback” from the family.
 And when you see these small changes adding up, you’re likely to keep going until you eventually have a whole new selection of healthier versions to work with.

 When you see these gradual changes occurring, you’ll likely have a boost of confidence and sustain the changes for a lifetime.